fguiet/anemometer/README.md

 ## Forewords

 The place where I live is very windy most of the time.
-I thought it would be fun to make an anemoter by myself.
+I thought it would be fun to make an anemometer by myself.

 ## Measurement timing